outscale/COGNAC/README.md

 When generating API calls, COGNAC by default assumes that the OpenAPI file contains components named CallRequest.
 For example, if the API has a call named `CreatePony`, the corresponding component should be located at `#/components/schemas/CreatePonyRequest`.

-You can change the suffix of functions using `./configure --function-suffix FUNCTION_SUFFIX`
+You can modify the suffix of functions by using `--function-suffix=FUNCTION_SUFFIX` option with `./configure` command.

 Or you can generate functions using what is inside `paths`, using `./configure --from-path`